 It’s Definitely Worth Looking into Becoming an LLC!

+There are so many awesome benefits when your freelance business is transformed into a legal entity of its own.
 From limited liability and pass-through taxation, to flexible profit-splitting and flexible management, it’s no wonder that so many savvy freelance pros and self-employed professionals are taking the steps to form an LLC.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.